-- Heat a 14-inch flat-bottomed wok or large skillet over high heat until a bead of water vaporizes within 1 to 2 seconds of contact.
+- To prepare the watercress: Heat a 14-inch flat-bottomed wok or large skillet over high heat until a bead of water vaporizes within 1 to 2 seconds of contact.
 Swirl canola oil into the pan, add garlic and stir-fry for 10 seconds.
 Add watercress and stir-fry until it just begins to wilt, about 1 minute.
 (The wok will become very full as the watercress is added; stir constantly to avoid scorching the greens.)
-Stir Rice Wine-Oyster Sauce and swirl it into the pan; stir-fry until the watercress is just tender but still bright green, 1 to 2 minutes.
+Stir the Rice Wine-Oyster Sauce and swirl it into the pan; stir-fry until the watercress is just tender but still bright green, 1 to 2 minutes.
 Stir in sesame oil.
 Remove garlic.
 Serve immediately.
-Variation: Use 16 cups spinach in place of watercress.
-Per serving: 123 calories; 9 g fat (1 g sat, 5 g mono); 0 mg cholesterol; 8 g carbohydrate; 5 g protein; 4 g fiber; 343 mg sodium.
-1 Carbohydrate Serving

 Tips & Notes

-- Make Ahead Tip: Wash and dry watercress up to 4 hours ahead
+- Make Ahead Tip: Cover and refrigerate the sauce (Step 1) for up to 1 week; wash and dry watercress up to 4 hours ahead.

 - Shao Hsing (or Shaoxing) is a seasoned rice wine.
 It is available in most Asian specialty markets and some larger supermarkets in the Asian section.
 If unavailable, dry sherry is an acceptable substitute.

 Per serving: 104 calories; 8 g fat (1 g sat, 5 g mono); 0 mg cholesterol; 4 g carbohydrates; 1 g added sugars; 1 g total sugars; 5 g protein; 1 g fiber; 285 mg sodium; 674 mg potassium.